Elvito-AI-Tools/media-master-api/README.md

 - Text-to-speech conversion using Kokoro TTS
 - Media transcription using Whisper
 - Videos concatenation
+- Add audio to videos with volume control and length matching
 - Secure storage of generated media in AWS S3

 ## Prerequisites